 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Stradivarius is owned by Inditex.

 Its labour rating is 'not good enough'.
 Half of its final stage of production is undertaken in Spain, a medium risk country for labour abuse.
-It received a score of 51-60% in the Fashion Transparency Index.
-It likely publishes detailed information about its supplier policies, audits and remediation processes.
-It publishes a detailed list of suppliers in the final stage of production and some information about the findings of supplier audits.
-It publishes some information about forced labour, gender equality or freedom of association.
+It received a score of 31-40% in the 2021 Fashion Transparency Index.
 There is no evidence it ensures payment of a living wage in its supply chain.
 It discloses some policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.

-Its animal rating is 'it's a start'.
-It has a formal animal welfare policy aligned with Five Freedoms.
-It uses leather and exotic animal hair.
-It states that it sources wool from non-mulesed sheep.
-It does not use fur, down, angora or exotic animal skin.
+Its animal rating is 'not good enough'.
+It has a formal animal welfare policy aligned with Five Freedoms but has no clear mechanisms to implement.
+It uses leather.
+It has a policy to source wool from non-mulesed sheep but does not provide evidence on how it is implemented.
+It does not use exotic animal hair, fur, angora or exotic animal skin.
 There is no evidence it traces any animal products to the first stage of production.